fabvalaaah/stateschain/README.md

 - The task of the current state is over.
 - A minimum user defined amount of time for the current state has run out.

-This project has been slightly adapted to be run on a PIC32, which was its original purpose.
+Later, this project has been slightly adapted to run on a PIC32, which was its original purpose.
 Thats the reason why there's an "initialization" part and an infinite loop to simulate the behavior of the microchip.